alextzhao/cis191-hw4/README.md

 See the "STORY" section for the complete story associated with this text game.
 Beware of spoilers.

 ###### To run the game, enter `./adventure.sh` on command line ######
+If unable to run the game, change the permissions on adventure.sh with `chmod 755 adventure.sh`

 #### Allowed Commands: ####
 - `look`: use this command at any point to observe the location you are in